projectcipher/cipher/guides/DOCUMENTATION.md

 # Documentation

-This is a documentation of key words used throughout Cipher's guides.
+This is a documentation of keywords used throughout Cipher's guides.
 It contains explanations, examples, and practice exercises.

 Practice exercises are meant to test your newfound power after completing a guide.
-Run through them after completing one to nail concepts.
+Run through them to nail concepts.

 ## Table of Contents